rusty-electron/gmeet-linkgen/readme.md

 I suggest setting up a keybinding to run this script and then use a clipboard manager to pipe the output to your clipboard so that you can directly paste a googlemeet link when needed.

 > for xclip users: `python linkgen.py | xclip -selection primary`

+### updates
+The google api and its related code are modified quite often so it is possible that the script may not work at the time you are reading this.
+If that is the case then do let me know by creating an issue.
+I will try to fix it on the upcoming weekend or earlier.